 All students at Mississippi Valley State University are encouraged to take full advantage of the flexibility of academic planning and to seek the advice of the faculty/advisors.
 A systematic academic advising process is essential to students' achievement of academic goals.
 Each student is provided with a faculty member as an academic advisor and/or academic counselor.
 Students who have not declared an academic major, or have completed fewer than 60 semester credit hours, must report to University College for advisement.
-Each student is required to obtain academic advisement prior to each registration period in addition to scheduling periodic conferences during the semester to discuss academic program planning and progress.
-An advising period is published before each registration period.
-See the academic calendar for specific dates.
+Advisors/Counselors are expected and required to meet with advisees at least once each semester.
+To ensure that advisors are meeting with students and vice versa, advisors receive student pin numbers, which are required for registration.
+These pin numbers unlock the process that allows students to register for classes.
+The pin numbers, provided by student records, are disseminated to the departments in October (For Spring Registration) and March (For Fall Registration).
+See the academic calendar for specific registration and advisement dates.